OPINION: This article may contain commentary which reflects the author's opinion.

 Fox’s ratings have gone into freefall since Carlson was taken off the air by the network.

 Kelly has been criticizing Fox News for the decline in ratings the network experienced after removing Carlson.
-In its first week without the former prime-time ratings king, Fox News Channel’s primetime viewership dropped by 29.6 percent compared to the previous week, as reported by Slay News.
+In its first week without the former prime-time ratings king, Fox News Channel’s primetime viewership dropped by 29.6 percent compared to the previous week.

 For years, Fox News has been the leader in cable news, but since Carlson’s show was taken off the air — for reasons still unknown — the network has slid badly in the ratings, losing out for the first time in years to left-wing outlet MSNBC.